-The malaria vector requires water to complete its life cycle: egg, larva, pupa, and the adult.
+The malaria vector requires water to complete its life cycle - from egg to larva to pupa, and finally an adult mosquito.
 "While between 200-1000 eggs can be laid, the quantity is influenced by the amount of blood taken in".
 Blood-feeding usually starts at dusk and continues until dawn.
 [5].